 The North Riviera Maya, between Playa and Cancun, is home to some of the largest all-inclusive resorts.
 Most of these sit in mangrove jungles on long stretches of beach protected by the reef, making for mostly gentle waves.
 Outside of the two main towns here, Puerto Morelos and Punta Maroma, the resort beaches are nearly private, because they’re not walking distance to anything.
 Near Puerto Morelos, the more northerly of the towns, travelers will find a botanical garden and Croco Cun Zoo, with several refreshing cenotes just inland.
 Punta Maroma has a more pristine beach, as well as dolphin encounters and more at Maroma Adventures.

 Staying in South Riviera Maya

 The South Riviera Maya, between Playa and Tulum, has long swathes of white sand beach, protected by the reef and Cozumel, making the waves extra soft.
 Hotels here are set into the jungle and fronted by kilometers of unspoiled beaches.
 The main town between Playa and Tulum is Puerto Aventuras, with a Dolphin Discovery park, along with restaurants and resorts.
 Some of the biggest draws to South Riviera Maya are the adventure parks, such as Xel-Ha, Xcaret, and Río Secreto.
-This is also home to the biggest and most popular cenotes; Akumal, Gran Cenote, Dos Ojos, and many more.
+This is also home some of the biggest, most popular cenotes: Dos Ojos, Jardin del Eden, Cenote Azul, and many more.